iCMDdev/CharPi/.github/ISSUE_TEMPLATE/help-request.md

 ---
 name: Help request
-about: Do you need help?
-Do you have a question about this library?
+about: Do you need help with CharPi?
+Or maybe you have a question about this library?
 This option is for you.
 title: ''
 labels: 'help wanted'
 assignees: ''